Alloway: Public parks

-Newark Estate
+Newark Estate & Newark Castle

 Newark Estate is a pheasant and partridge game shooting estate immediately to the south of Alloway.
 It has been owned by the Walker family for at least three generations, their family grave being prominent in the churchyard of Alloway Parish Church.
+Within the estate is Newark Castle (originally called the New-wark of Bargany), an imposing 16th century tower with 17th century and modern additions, situated on rising ground and formerly guarded by a moat, now filled in.

 Sport

 Cambusdoon New Ground is located in Alloway on the former Robertson's Field, and has hosted a number of Scotland Cricket Internationals.
 It is also the home of the Ayr Cricket Club, founded in 1859.
 Ayr Cricket Club has been at Cambusdoon since 1996, when they moved across the road from the original Cambusdoon ground.
 Ayr Cricket Club moved from the Dam Park to the original Cambusdoon ground in 1935; it remained their home for 60 years until it was sold for housing in 1995.
-The original cricket ground, which hosted two first-class matches (Scotland vs. Ireland in 1958 and 1974), was developed on the grounds of the former Cambusdoon Estate, once owned by 19th Century Iron and Coal magnate James Baird.
+The original cricket ground, which hosted two first-class matches (Scotland vs. Ireland in 1958 and 1974), was developed on the grounds of the former Cambusdoon Estate, once owned by 19th-century iron and coal magnate James Baird.
 Baird's original Cambusdoon House, now a ruin, was converted to a boys' preparatory school in the late 1920s, and the rest of the estate surrounding the cricket ground was developed for housing in the late 1930s.
 Former England cricket captain Mike Denness grew up in one of the houses on Shanter Way, which adjoined the cricket ground.

 Ayr Hockey Club also play out of the Cambusdoon ground, on a purpose-built floodlit astroturf pitch, which is also used for 5-a-side and 11-a-side football.
 There is also a bowling green, with the Cricket Club, Hockey Club and Bowling Club being held under the Cambusdoon Sports Club title.

 Millbrae, the home of Ayr Rugby Club since 1964, is also located in Alloway.